andierocca/nytimes-headline-analysis/README.md

 # nytimes-headline-analysis
 Project for my Communication and Culture class which analyzes how articles and the relation to their headlines have changed over time.

+I used the [nytimesarticle](https://pypi.python.org/pypi/nytimesarticle/0.1.0) package for scraping articles from 1980 to 2015 which uses the [NYT Article Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).
+And then for analyzing relevance between headlines and their articles I used the [Natural Language Toolkit's](http://www.nltk.org/) part of speech classifier.

+To measure relevance, I stored the headline of an article with its 'lead paragraph', or its 'abstract' if the 'lead paragraph' wasn't available or its 'snippet' if the 'abstract' wasn't available.
+Then picked out the proper nouns and noun phrases from the headlines to find what the headline implied the topics of the article were.
+Then I simply counted the occurances of each topic in the article and divided that by the number of topics * some importance value of their presence.